 Optical disks for the first application are commercial-grade, fully annealed alkali borosilicate glass such as 7056 or Kodial.
-For other applications, special optically polished disks of MgF2, fused silica, quartz, sapphire, germanium, etc. Choose an optical material that has a high transmission at the wavelengths of interest.
-And remember, what is not transmitted will be reflected or absorbed (and absorption heats the optical material).
+For other applications, special optically polished disks of MgF2, fused silica, quartz, sapphire, germanium, etc. are used.
+Choosing an optical material that has a high transmission at the wavelengths of interest typically yields the best results.
+Keep in mind that what is not transmitted will be reflected or absorbed (and absorption heats the optical material).

-The Kodial viewports can withstand repeated bakeout cycles to 350°C. However, to avoid thermal expansion stress, the heating rate should not exceed 2-3° per minute.
+Kodial viewports can withstand repeated bakeout cycles to 350°C. However, to avoid thermal expansion stress, the heating rate should not exceed 2-3° per minute.
 In addition, covering the viewport externally with multiple layers of aluminum foil during heating reflects thermal radiation from the chamber back through the glass.
-(Please call for maximum bakeout temperatures and heating rate of other viewport materials.)

 All viewports are fragile and should be handled and mounted with extreme caution.
-It is often claimed the ConFlat® flanged viewports should be mounted using fully-annealed copper gaskets.
-However, the mechanism by which this flange seal is created contradicts that claim.
-A better precaution is to finger-tighten the bolts, strictly adhere to the cross-flange tightening pattern, and never rotate any particular bolt more than 1/8 turn at a time.
+Fully-annealed copper gaskets are often used to mount ConFlat® flanged viewports.
+With any copper gasket sealing a viewport, it is recommended to finger-tighten the bolts, strictly adhere to the cross-flange tightening pattern, and never rotate any particular bolt more than 1/8 turn at a time.

 Never scratch the viewing area—a weakened viewport may implode (or more easily explode under adverse pressure conditions).